sudiptabag2004/senseai-ai/docs/INSTALL.md

   export PATH="/path/to/poppler/bin:$PATH"
   ```
   You can get the path to poppler using `brew list poppler`
-- Copy `src/frontend/lib/.env.example` to `src/frontend/lib/.env` and set the OpenAI credentials.
-Refer to the `Frontend` section in [ENV.md](./ENV.md) for more details on the environment variables.
+- Copy `src/api/.env.example` to `src/api/.env` and set the OpenAI credentials.
+Refer to [ENV.md](./ENV.md) for more details on the environment variables.
-- Copy `src/frontend/.streamlit/secrets.example.toml` to `src/frontend/.streamlit/secrets.toml` and set the Google credentials.
-Refer [this](https://github.com/kajarenc/stauthlib/tree/main) for more details on how to set up the credentials.
+- Copy `src/api/.env.aws.example` to `src/api/.env.aws` and set the AWS credentials.
 - Initialize the database
   ```
   python src/startup.py